This post may contain affiliate links. Please read our disclosure policy.

 Lebanese Crushed Lentil Soup

-- In a large pot, heat the olive oil and saute the onions until they soften, about 5 minutes.
+- In a large pot over medium heat, heat the olive oil and saute the onions until they soften, about 5 minutes.

 - Stir in the lentils, rice, carrots, cumin, salt and pepper, and cook stirring frequently until they are well mixed and the spices are fragrant, about 2-3 minutes.

-- Add 8 cups of water, and bring mixture to a boil.
-Turn the heat to low and cook covered until the rice and lentils are fluffy and fully cooked, about 20-30 minutes.
-Make sure to stir a couple times while cooking to prevent any lentils from sticking to the bottom of the pot.
+- Add the water, bring mixture to a boil, then turn the heat to low and cook covered until the rice and lentils are fluffy and fully cooked, stirring occasionally, about 20-30 minutes.

 - If you can’t find red lentils, you can use yellow lentils in this recipe.
 You can also skip the carrots.